DylanMoss1/RubiksCubeSolver/README.md

 I built both the Rubik's cube solver and simulation model from scratch!

+Video of Rubik's Cube -> 3D render of the cube -> 3D simulation solve of the cube

 ### Program in action

 **Video of real-life Rubik's cube:**